 Keep one next to each box for convenience.
 You may decide to dispose of them when the odor is too much, rather than waiting for them to fill up.

-Scoops come in plastic or stainless steel.
-Plastic is cheaper but stainless steel won’t break, lasts longer, and is stronger.
-Make sure you have scoops that handle the litter you’re using.
-Pellets are larger than sandy litter.
-Scoops have different size and shape holes.
+Scoops come in plastic, cast aluminum or stainless steel.
+Plastic is cheaper but aluminum and stainless steel won’t break, last longer, and are stronger.

-Unfortunately, most cats’ claws slice up the plastic liners and urine pools underneath them in the bottom, making a smelly mess.
+Most cats’ claws slice up liners and urine pools underneath them in the bottom, making a smelly mess.
 That certainly defeats the purpose!
 Some cats don’t like the feel of the plastic, either.

 If you have a cat who is delicate about digging, these might work for you, but cat behaviorists recommend not using them.